jstrother/javascript-algorithms-and-data-structures/README.md

 Studying Algorithms and Data Structures in JavaScript via Udemy course by Stephen Grider

-My work is in AlgoCasts/exercises.
-The work in AlgoCasts/completed_exercises is from the course author.
+My work is in the "exercises" directory.
+The work in "completed_exercises" is from the course author.